Shahab-2

 The Shahab-2 (شهاب ۲, meaning "Meteor-2") is the successor to the Iranian Shahab-1 missile.
 It is based on the North Korean Hwasong-6 (modified version of the Hwasong-5, itself a modification of the R-17 Elbrus).

+Background

 On November 2, 2006, Iran fired unarmed missiles to begin 10 days of military simulations.
-Iranian state television reported "dozens of missiles were fired including Shahab-2 and Shahab-3 missiles.
-The missiles had ranges from 300 km to up to 2,000 km. ...
-Iranian experts have made some changes to Shahab-3 missiles installing cluster warheads in them with the capacity to carry 1,400 bombs."
+Iranian state television reported "dozens of missiles were fired, including Shahab-2 and Shahab-3 missiles.
+The missiles ranged from 300 km to up to 2,000 km.
+Iranian experts have made some changes to Shahab-3 missiles, installing cluster warheads in them with the capacity to carry 1,400 bombs."

 These launches come after some United States-led military exercises in the Persian Gulf on October 30, 2006, meant to train for blocking the transport of weapons of mass destruction.

 Variants

 Shahab is the name of a class of Iranian missiles, service time of 1988–present, which comes in six variants: Shahab-1, Shahab-2, Shahab-3, Shahab-4, Shahab-5, Shahab-6.